Sir-Derryk/PSWorkSearch/DevSoft/CVMD/CV.md

 20 years and 5 months

-The two last postions are described below.
+The two last positions are described below.

 ### Kaspersky